coin-or/Sonnet/README.md

 # Sonnet

-Sonnet is a modelling API and wrapper for COIN-OR mixed integer linear programming classes for the Microsoft .NET.
+Sonnet is a modelling API and wrapper for COIN-OR mixed integer linear programming classes for the Microsoft .NET on **Windows** platforms.

 Sonnet uses a wrapper to make the COIN-OR C++ classes available in .NET.
 COIN-OR projects included in the wrapper: